matter-labs/zksync/docs/protocol.md

 ### Amount packing

-Amounts and fees are compressed in zkSync using simple [fundamentals of floating point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic).
+Amounts and fees are compressed in zkSync using a simple [fundamentals of floating point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic).

 A floating-point number has the following parts: a mantissa, a radix, and an exponent.
 The mantissa (always non-negative